T of C

 琴史 #112 2

-Wang Tong (583 - 616), style name 仲淹 Zhongyan, was better known by his nickname, 文中子 Wenzhongzi (Wen Zhongzi).
-A famous writer and Confucian teacher, he was the elder brother of Wang Ji.
-They were both from 絳州龍門 Longmen in Jingzhou district, northeast of Chang'an.
+Wang Tong (583 - 616), style name Zhongyan, was later better known by the nickname Wenzhongzi (Wen Zhongzi).
+A famous writer and Confucian teacher, he was the elder brother of

 As a youth Wang Tong was (see Giles) "such an ardent student that for six years he never took off his clothes."
 He proposed 12 "Plans to Secure the Empire", and when these were not accepted he retired to He Fen, the area between the Fen and Yellow rivers, about 150 km. northeast of Chang An, there teaching thousands of students.
-When Yang Su made him an offer of official employment, he proudly declined it.
+When Yang Su4 made him an offer of official employment, he proudly declined it.
 After his death his disciples canonized him Wenzhongzi.

 Wen Zhongzi had the given name Tong and style name Zhongyan.
 As a youth he had an ardent desire to help people, and so (in 592 CE) he traveled west to Chang An to see the Sui emperor Wendi (r.
 589 - 605) and propose 12 Plans to Secure Tranquility, but they were not able to use them.